elgamalsalman/cp-solutions/UVa/11790_Murcias_Skyline/README.md

 ## General Comments

-This was my first weighted LIS (Longest Increasing Subsequence) + LDS (Longest Decreasing Subsequence) problem, this problem could have been solved using a simpler O(n ^ 2) algorithm but as a challenge I wanted to come up with an O(nlogn) one.
+This was my first weighted LIS (Longest Increasing Subsequence) + LDS (Longest Decreasing Subsequence) problem, this problem could have been solved using a simpler O(n<sup>2</sup>) algorithm but as a challenge I wanted to come up with an O(nlogn) one.

 ## Explanation